-2. The use of motors on any vessel or watercraft being launched or recovered shall not be permitted within two hundred (200) one hundred (100) feet of such launching sites when swimmers are present.
+2. The use of motors on any vessel or watercraft being launched or recovered shall not be permitted within two hundred (200) feet of such launching sites.

-3. Only hand carried human powered vessels or watercraft may be launched from designated sites.
+3. Only hand-carried vessels or watercraft may be launched from designated sites.